 Indonesia.
 1090ES required, FL290 and above.

 Mexico.
-1090ES required beginning January 1, 2020, in Class A, B, C, E above 10,000 feet msl, and other specified airspace.
+1090ES required beginning January 1, 2020, in Class A, B, and C airspace; Class E above 10,000 feet msl; and other specified airspace.
 Requirement effective now in Class E airspace over the Gulf of Mexico, at and above 3,000 feet msl within 12 nm of the Mexican coast.

 Singapore.
 1090ES required on specified airways.